-For more information, or if you have a concern of a child protection nature, please contact Mrs Renwick, Child Protection Officer, at the school.
+If you would like more information, or have a concern of a child protection nature, please contact Mrs Renwick, Child Protection Officer, at the school.

-The Child protection Committees website has a range of information for parents/carer on how to help ensure their child is safe.
-The website is www.childprotectionsouthlanarkshire.org.uk
+The Child Protection Committees website has a range of useful information for parents/carers to help them keep their children safe. www.childprotectionsouthlanarkshire.org.uk